sodalabsab/scalingcloud/lab2/Readme.md

 This lab demonstrates how to set up an Nginx reverse proxy in a Docker container to serve static content from another container using Docker Compose.
 The setup uses an Nginx configuration file to forward requests to a backend web server and includes instructions for load testing to observe the behavior of load balancing.

+**AKF Connection (X-Axis)**: This lab provides a local demonstration of **Horizontal Duplication**.
+By using Docker Compose to run multiple instances (replicas) of our web server and placing a Load Balancer (Nginx) in front of them, we are implementing X-Axis scaling.
+This allows us to handle more simulated load by verifying that requests are distributed across the available instances.

 ## Contents

 - **docker-compose.yml**: Defines the services and configuration for the Nginx and backend containers.